Code-Institute-Submissions/hangman-5/README.md

 using Code Institutes mock terminal on Heroku.
 Hangman is a very well known word guessing game, the rules are simple.
 Guess the word before its to late and all the man is shown on the Hangman board and the game is over.
 The user is able to guess letters and words, for each letter or word incorrect a life is lost.
-To win you just have to guess the word correctly, if you fail you lose. for more information on this game please see [Hangman Wiki](https://en.wikipedia.org/wiki/Hangman_(game))
+To win you have to guess the word correctly, if you fail you lose. for more information on this game please see [Hangman Wiki](https://en.wikipedia.org/wiki/Hangman_(game))